Sums of squares and orthogonal integral vectors: Introduction and main results

-Thus the columns of the Euler matrix are pairwise orthogonal, and have common length $d$.
-We are interested in this matrix when its entries are integers.
-Call such a matrix \emph{primitive} if the greatest common divisor of its nine entries is~$1$.
-Similarly, an icube (or a single integral vector) is primitive if the $nk$ entries are relatively prime.

-\begin{thm}[S\'ark\"ozy, \cite{Sar61}] If $m,n,p,q\in\BZ$, then $E(m+ni+pj+qk)$ is primitive if and only if $\gcd(m,n,p,q)=1$ and $d$~is odd.
-Every primitive $3$-dimensional icube in~$\BZ^3$ can be obtained from such an Euler matrix by permuting columns and changing the sign of the third column if necessary. \end{thm}

-This theorem is analyzed in Section~\ref{sec_matrix} and in Corollary~\ref{primitive_icube_repr}.
-S\'ark\"ozy went on to count all icubes with a given edge length~$d$.
-His proof uses Jacobi's classical result on the number of decompositions of integers to the sum of four squares (Theorem~\ref{Jacobi}).

-Now we turn our attention to the question of {\it extension.} The above result makes it easy to answer the following question: which $1$-dimensional icubes (that is, which vectors in $\BZ^3$) can be extended to a $3$-dimensional icube?
+This observation makes it easy to answer the following: which $1$-dimensional icubes (that is, which vectors in~$\BZ^3$) can be extended to a $3$-dimensional icube?
 It turns out that the trivial necessary condition given by Proposition~\ref{icube_length_int} is sufficient.

-\begin{thm} A vector in $\BZ^3$ is contained in an icube iff its length is an integer. \end{thm}
+\begin{thm} A vector in $\BZ^3$ is contained in a $3$-dimensional icube if and only if its length is an integer. \end{thm}

-\begin{proof} Let $u=(a,b,c)$ be a primitive integral vector whose length $d$ is an integer, so $a^2+b^2+c^2=d^2$.
+\begin{proof} Let $u=(a,b,c)$ be a primitive integral vector, whose length $d$ is an integer, so $a^2+b^2+c^2=d^2$.
 We may assume that $a$ is odd.
-It has been known since at least~1915 (see \cite{Car15}) that in this case there exist $m,n,p,q\in\BZ$ such that $u$~is exactly the first column of the corresponding Euler matrix.
-Thus the columns of this matrix extend $u$ to the desired icube.
+It has been known since at least \cite{Car15} that in this case there exist $m,n,p,q\in\BZ$ such that $u$~is exactly the first column of the corresponding Euler matrix.
+Thus, the columns of this matrix extend $u$ to the desired icube.

 If $x$ is a non-primitive vector of integer length, then it can be written uniquely as~$gu$, where $g\in\BZ$ and $u\in\BZ^3$ is primitive.
 Then the length of $u$ is also an integer, so it extends to an icube $(u,v,w)$.
-Thus $(gu,gv,gw)$ extends~$x=gu$. \end{proof}
+Therefore, $(gu,gv,gw)$ extends~$x=gu$. \end{proof}